Appellate Division Courthouse of New York State: Main hall

 There are three paneled-wood doors leading from the portico on 25th Street to the courthouse's main hall; these doors are topped by tympana, which are also paneled.
-The main hall measures 50 by 38 ft across and functions as a lobby and waiting area, with leather-and-wood seats designed by the Herter Brothers.
+The main hall measures 50 by 38 ft across and functions as a lobby and waiting area, with seats designed by the Herter Brothers.
 The floors were originally made of mosaic tile.
 On the Siena-marble walls are fluted Corinthian piers also made of marble, with lighting sconces attached onto the piers.
 The north wall of the main hall contains a pair of staircases with openwork railings made of bronze; the stairs lead to the second and third floors.
 There is also an elevator on the north wall.
 The hall's ceiling is paneled and coffered, with a bronze-and-glass chandelier and foliate motifs.
 The gold-on-red color of the ceiling was intended to harmonize with the marble used on the walls.
 During the 20th century, the lobby had busts of lawyers Charles O'Conor and Bernard Botein, but O'Conor's bust was removed in 1982.

 Above the marble walls are friezes with murals, which wrap around the room.
 The north wall contains Mowbray's mural Transmission of the Law, which consists of eight winged figures representing different eras of the history of law, all connected by a scroll.
 Mowbray's figures, painted in green, yellow, and blue, are superimposed on a blue background.
 Reid's artwork of justice occupies the east wall, as well as the eastern part of the south wall, and depicts various topics, tenets, and types of art.
 Turner designed two figures, signifying equity and law, above the main entrances on the south wall.
 Metcalf's justice artwork occupies the west wall, as well as the western part of the south wall, and depicts personifications of tenets related to justice.
 Reid's and Metcalf's murals are designed in a more modern style and did not rely as much on classical motifs, although the colors used in all three murals harmonized with each other.